MIYLam/sc-2024-tha/DOCS.md

     - Remove from original parent

 ### Reasonings
+- Replacing the parent essentially means that the path for all children will change to be the grandparent
+    - As the tree strcutre needs to remain the same, the only part that should be changed is the parent/grandparent components.
 ### Edge cases
+- Same folder
+- Empty folder
+- Moving to children
+    - Counts as an invalid case since there is no path for the new subtree to follow
 ### Analysis
 - Not too efficient
     - Need to iterate through every single file to find